AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/read.md

 The `Query` operation in Amazon DynamoDB finds items based on primary key values.

-Since `Query` is a rather complicated operation, you can only use fluent API to perform it.
+Since `Query` is a rather complicated operation, you can only use the fluent API to perform it.
 You must provide the `KeyExpression` in every request.

 ```csharp